individual taxes

 Individual taxes are the largest source of revenues for the federal government.

 Individual income taxes represent more than half of all federal revenues collected, and include taxes levied on wages and salaries, income from investments, and other income.
 The individual tax code is progressive, meaning that those with higher incomes pay a greater share of their earnings in taxes.
-At the same time, high earners benefit disproportionately from tax expenditures than lower earners.
+At the same time, high earners disproportionately benefit from tax expenditures compared to lower earners.

-The individual code is riddled with tax expenditures, or "tax breaks," including loopholes, deductions, exemptions, credits, and preferential rates.
-Because tax breaks provide financial assistance to specific activities and groups, it’s a lot like government spending in disguise.
+The individual code contains many tax expenditures, or "tax breaks," including loopholes, deductions, exemptions, credits, and preferential rates.
+Because tax breaks provide financial assistance to specific activities and groups, it’s a lot like government spending.

 Many economists agree that simplifying the tax code, including removing some or all of those tax breaks, could have fiscal and economic benefits.
-Tax reform done right would promote economic growth, make our fiscal outlook more sustainable, reduce the complexity and burden of compliance, and increase the system’s transparency and fairness by treating individuals and businesses in similar circumstances more equally.
+Tax reform is an opportunity to promote economic growth, make our fiscal outlook more sustainable, reduce the complexity and burden of compliance, and increase the system’s transparency and fairness by treating individuals and businesses in similar circumstances more equally.

 Policy Options